TheSevenCs/QUAQ/README.md

 ## Why QUAQ?

-The alternatives on the market often fail to meet the specific demands of construction workers, such as:
+Alternatives often fail to meet the specific demands of construction workers due to:
-- Being too complex or poorly designed.
+- Complexity or poor design.
-- Lacking features essential for on-site work.
+- Lack of essential on-site work features.
-- Having limited accessibility on mobile devices.
+- Limited mobile accessibility.
-- Poor effeciency leading to slow response times and loss of frames
+- Inefficient performance, leading to delays and frustrations.

-**Construction Helper** was created with the goal of being:
+**QUAQ** was created with the goal of being:
 - **Accessible:** Optimized for mobile use on job sites.
 - **Intuitive:** Designed with simplicity in mind.
 - **Tailored:** Focused solely on the needs of construction workers.